Commission Delays Adoption of the Northwest Foothills Transportation Study Update

 December 12, 2013 Joint Meeting

 Please click on the image below to view the presentation from the joint meeting between ACHD, the City of Eagle and Ada County.
-If you would like to view a video of the meeting click here.
+The Presentation Video can be viewed here.

 November 14, 2013 Beacon Light Road Stakeholder Committee Meeting #2